anticipated-chemistry-of-life/GNN/README.md

 With known molecules but unknown species, the model has an accuracy of 0.82 (same threshold).

 For more details and explanations, please see [here](https://github.com/commons-research/common_dws_public_storage/tree/main/docs/anticipated_lotus/thesis).

+## Anticipate LOTUS
+ * To do some predictions, have a look at `test_pipeline.ipynb`.
+ * :warning: The user can also decided to create all possible pairs in the LOTUS database.
+To do so, run `./scripts/create_all_pairs.py` and `./scripts/chunk_file.py`.
+ATTENTION this should be run on a cluster since the file size created are in the hundreds of gigas. :warning: